 When we eat broccoli, or cabbage, or apples, or avocados, or even meat, what are we getting?
 Earth and water.
-Earth and water, through God's creative processes are changed, are transformed into another form.
-That's how much a part of the creation we are.
+Earth and water, though God's creative processes are changed, are transformed into another form.
+That is how much a part of the creation we are.

-It's important to understand this, because far too many of us have been convinced that good health lies in taking vitamins and minerals isolated from the vegetation that they are found in.
-It is essential to understand what you are dealing with whenever you go to the local drug store or health food store, or whatever it is where you get your vitamins and minerals.
+It is important to understand this, because far too many of us have been convinced that good health lies in taking vitamins and minerals isolated from the vegetation that they are found in.
+It is essential to understand what you are dealing with whenever you go to the local drug store or health food store, or wherever it is you get your vitamins and minerals.

 Are you aware that these products are essentially pharmaceutical?
 They are prepared for consumption following the same basic manufacturing procedures that drug companies use to sell drugs and medication, and that is those active ingredients such as Vitamin A or Vitamin C, are essentially isolated and sold over the counter stripped from the entire support system originally created into the fruit or vegetable created by God.

 What you need to understand here is this.
-When I say it is stripped of its support system, I'm talking about other vitamins and minerals and enzymes necessary for proper assimilation and used by the body.
-I am not saying that taking vitamins and minerals isolated from the whole cannot help, but they are no where near as good as when they are ingested from good whole food.
+When I say it is stripped of its support system, I am talking about other vitamins and minerals and enzymes necessary for proper assimilation and used by the body.
+I am not saying that taking vitamins and minerals isolated from the whole cannot help, but they are nowhere near as good as when they are ingested from good whole food.

-I Timothy 4:1 Now the Spirit speaks expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits and doctrines of demons.
-2 Speaking lies in hypocrisy, having their conscience seared with a hot iron; 3 Forbidding to marry, and commanding to abstain from meats, which God has created to be received with thanksgiving of them which believe and know the truth.
+I Timothy 4:1-3 Now the Spirit expressly says, that in the latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.

-Colossians 2:10 Wherefore if you be dead with Christ from the rudiments of the world, why, as though living in the world, are you subject to ordinances, 21 (Touch not; taste not; handle not; 22 Which all are to perish with the using;) after the commandments and doctrines of men?
-23 Which things have indeed a show of wisdom in will worship, and humility, and neglecting of the body; not in any honour to the satisfying of the flesh.
+Colossians 2:20-23 Therefore if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourself to regulations—do not touch, do not taste, do not handle, which all concern things which perish with the using—according to the commandments and doctrines of men?
+These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body; but are of no value against the indulgence of the flesh.

-I won't go into this in any detail, but what Paul is referring to here are tenets of certain sects of Nicolaitism, and Gnosticism that were impacting on the church.
-It was Asceticism and the commanding to refuse to eat meat.
+I will not go into this in any detail, but what Paul is referring to here are tenets of certain sects of Nicolaitanism, and Gnosticism that were impacting on the church.
+It was asceticism and the commanding to refuse to eat meat.
 Those religions, though they are not called by those names anymore, have never fully gone away.
 They are still around.

-It's been within the past several months that I became aware that records exist to show that red meats eaten today have only between one-half and two-thirds of the protein red meats had in the early 1900s.
+It has been within the past several months that I became aware that records exist to show that red meats eaten today have only between one-half and two-thirds of the protein red meats had in the early 1900s.
 But the feed is no good.
 The animals, like us, are what they eat.
-If they're not eating good grass, if they aren't eating other good grain, it's not going to turn into good meat, as good of meat that our ancestors had to eat.
+If they are not eating good grass, if they are not eating other good grain, it is not going to turn into good meat, as good of meat that our ancestors had to eat.

-What is so sad here is that the same basic levels are also true for the fruits and the vegetables that we are eating, and the result is an ever increasing incident of malnourishment.
+What is so sad here is that the same basic levels are also true for the fruits and the vegetables that we are eating, and the result is an ever increasing incidence of malnourishment.
 Brethren, we are being set up by our own mismanagement of the creation by not restoring good health to the soil.
-The result is we don't have good food to eat.
+The result is we do not have good food to eat.

 Everybody in here, everybody within the sound of my voice, knows the difference between a supermarket bought tomato and one that is grown in your back yard.
-That's only one tiny example that everybody experiences, and it's very likely that everything in your diet is deficient in the same way as those tomatoes that you buy at the supermarket.
-They don't even have anywhere near the acid in them that tomatoes had twenty years ago, because the soil was no good.
+That is only one tiny example that everybody experiences, and it is very likely that everything in your diet is deficient in the same way as those tomatoes that you buy at the supermarket.
+They do not even have anywhere near the acid in them that tomatoes had twenty years ago, because the soil was no good.

 God's general command is for mankind to scatter across the face of the earth.
 Much closer to this ideal is each man living under his own vine and fig tree.
 This indicates, among other things, private ownership of property and the growing of one's own food.
 There are many spiritual, moral, mental, emotional, and physical benefits that come from this, because it tends to produce a far greater independence, and at the same time greater and more frequent contact with the things of God rather than the creations of man.

-However, we aren't in that kind of a situation now, are we?
+However, we are not in that kind of a situation now, are we?
 So what should we do?
-This system—Satan's creation—that we are pretty much subject to forces choices on us, that given a different circumstance, we wouldn't have to face.
+This system—Satan's creation—that we are pretty much subject to forces choices on us, that given a different circumstance, we would not have to face.

 When you go to a restaurant there is quite a variety of things you can choose from.
 What are going to be the choices that we make when confronted with a situation where there is the possibility of getting something that might be downright bad?

-There is one person I'm thinking of right now whom I have eaten with.
+There is one person I am thinking of right now whom I have eaten with.
 This person is not of you people here, and is somebody that is not in the Church of the Great God.
 The very first thing this person would look at was the dessert menu, and then everything else followed the choice of dessert.
-In this person's hierarchy of values sweetness came first.
+In this person's hierarchy of values, sweetness came first.
 You see, that came first.
 Everything else was secondary.
-By the way, this person is not doing too good healthwise, as we've been able to watch this for quite a long period of time.
+By the way, this person is not doing too good health-wise, as we have been able to watch this for quite a long period of time.

 My "Hierarchy of Values" rule says always choose to eat the best food available in any given circumstance.
-Notice I didn't say what you think is the best-tasting food available.
+Notice I did not say what you think is the best-tasting food available.
 For instance, a lot of deep-fried foods taste very good.
-They're yummy!
-It's all that fat that's there, you know.
-You're far better off avoiding them and eating the same thing baked.
+They are yummy!
+It is all that fat that is there, you know.
+You are far better off avoiding them and eating the same thing baked.
 Do you get the point?